Uri Lupolianski

-Uri Lupolianski (אורי לופוליאנסקי; born 29 August 1951) is an Israeli politician who served as the mayor of Jerusalem from 2003 to 2008 and is the founder of Yad Sarah.
+Uri Lupolianski (אורי לופוליאנסקי; 29 August 1951 – 7 January 2026) was an Israeli politician who served as the mayor of Jerusalem from 2003 to 2008 and was the founder of Yad Sarah.

-Biography
+Background

-Born August 29, 1951 in Haifa, Israel, Lupolianski studied at the Yavne School in Haifa and then attended Yeshivat Hanegev and Yeshivat Torah Ore.
+Born 29 August 1951 in Haifa, Israel, Lupolianski studied at the Yavne School in Haifa and then attended Yeshivat Hanegev and Yeshivat Torah Ore.
 He served in the Israel Defense Forces as a paramedic and worked as a teacher at a religious school in Jerusalem.
-Lupolianski is married to Michal Lupolianski (Schneller), granddaughter of Rabbi Isaac Breuer.
-They have 12 children.
+Lupolianski was married to Michal Lupolianski (Schneller), granddaughter of Rabbi Isaac Breuer.
+They had 12 children.

+Lupolianski died on 7 January 2026, at the age of 74.

 Yad Sarah

 In 1976, Lupolianski founded the Yad Sarah organization to help the elderly and disabled.
-The organization is named for his Polish grandmother, who was murdered in the Holocaust.
+The organization is named after his Polish grandmother, who was killed in the Holocaust.
 It lends out medical equipment and supplies a variety of services to the sick, elderly and lonely.
 Yad Sarah has a network of 6,000 volunteers working out of 96 branches, and serves all sectors of the population.

 Political career

 Lupolianski was Deputy Mayor, chairperson of the Planning and Building Committee and responsible for the Family Services and Community portfolio.
 He was a member of the National Building and Planning Committee and the Committee for the Development of Holy Places.
-Lupolianski is a member of the Degel Hatorah party which ran for elections together with Agudat Israel in a united party called United Torah Judaism.
+Lupolianski was a member of the Degel Hatorah party which ran for elections together with Agudat Yisrael in a united party called United Torah Judaism.
 In the 2003 Jerusalem mayoral election, Lupolianski ran under the United Torah Judaism ticket.
-This was part of a rotation deal which stated that in the next election, the ticket would nominate a candidate from Agudat Israel.
-He was elected on June 6, 2003, after serving on the Jerusalem City Council from 1989.
+This was part of a rotation deal which stated that in the next election, the ticket would nominate a candidate from Agudat Yisrael.
+He was elected on 6 June 2003, after serving on the Jerusalem City Council from 1989.